Up to 50% off sofas & mattresses — limited‑time deals.

 8.2 Real-Life Edge Wear

-We also track simple real-life signs:
+We also track simple visible and felt signs of wear.

 Step 9: How Different Team Members Experience Edge Support